Demystifying Network Foundation Models: Benchmarking

 \subsection{Metric Alignment Assessment}

-\autoref{tab:cka_dataset} presents the averaged Centered Kernel Alignment (CKA) similarity index between model embeddings and CICFlowMeter features across all datasets, quantifying the degree to which NFMs implicitly encode established network metrics without explicit supervision.
-The reader can refer to \autoref{sec:cicflowmeter-feature-correlation} for complete values for each feature.
+\autoref{tab:cka_dataset} presents the averaged Centered Kernel Alignment (CKA) similarity index between model embeddings and CICFlowMeter features across all datasets, quantifying the degree to which NFMs implicitly encode established network metrics without explicit supervision. \autoref{sec:cicflowmeter-feature-correlation} provides a breakdown of this average similarity index into the similarity indices of the individual features.